Northern Lights of the Yukon

 - Sightseeing tour of Whitehorse

-Picture a vast open wilderness, vibrant indigenous culture and a population of wildlife larger than man; if you are seeking adventure, then visit the Yukon and that's where you will find it.
+Picture a vast open wilderness, vibrant indigenous culture and a population of wildlife larger than man; if you are seeking adventure, then Yukon is where you will find it.

 In the winter, enjoy ice-fishing on frozen lakes, skiing, snowshoeing and snowmobiling across a variety of terrains.
 The warmer weather will allow you to try horseback riding through the wilderness, camping, canoeing and kayaking along the rapid ravines.